AndrewDanilov/yii2-site-data/README.md

 _Extension is in testing.
 Do not use it!_

-Configure settings in your `common/config/main.php`:
+Configure settings in your `common` config:

 ```php
 $config = [